 How does Sculptra work to increase volume?

-How is Sculptra different from hyaluronic acid fillers or Botox?
+How is Sculptra different from Hyaluronic Acid Fillers or Botox?

-How does Sculptra work for hip dips?
+How do Sculptra Injections work for hip dips?

-Since a hip dip is an area which cannot be corrected without some cosmetic help, Sculptra has been a simple and effective way, without the need for liposuction, fat transfers, and plastic surgery, to correct this area without any significant recovery time.
+Since a hip dip is an area that cannot be corrected without some cosmetic help, Sculptra has been a simple and effective way, without the need for liposuction, fat transfers, and plastic surgery, to correct this area without any significant recovery time.

 How many vials of Sculptra for hip dips?

-How much does Sculptra Cost for hip dips?
+How much is Sculptra for hip dips?